-Each year, hundreds of booksellers across the South vote on their favorite "handsell" books of the year.
-These are the "southern" books they have most enjoyed selling to customers; the ones that they couldn't stop talking about.
-The SIBA Book Award was created to recognize great books of southern origin.
+Each year, hundreds of booksellers across the South vote on the books they have most enjoyed selling to customers: the books they couldn't stop talking about; books by southern writers, or with a southern perspective, or both.
+For years, the SIBA Book Award has recognized great books of southern origin.

-For a book to be eligible, it must be set in the South, or the author must be Southern (preferably both) and it must have been published within the previous calendar year.
+For a book to be eligible, it must be set in the South, or the author must be Southern (or both) and it must have been published within the previous calendar year.

 Books can be nominated by SIBA-member booksellers.
-But stores can submit nominations on behalf of the their customers, so if you are not a bookseller, you can request your local bookstore nominate a title on your behalf.
+Stores may also submit nominations on behalf of the their customers, so if you are not a bookseller, you can request your local bookstore nominate a title on your behalf.

 Logos and badges: Click here for badges to put on your website!

 Once again, SIBA will host the SIBA Book Award Display Contest at the upcoming SIBA Discovery Show September 16-18 in Savannah, Georgia.
 Create a table top display for one, more, or all of the Winners and recreate it on site at the show.
 Industry peers will vote for their favorites, and the store with the winning display will receive $1000 This display contest is open to SIBA’s Core Members only.
 So display the books, get familiar and get your creative juices going!

 The best in southern literature, from the people who would know

 . . .
 Southern Independent (and independently-minded!)
 Booksellers